 95. Two external strategic risk assessments were conducted in 2011 and 2014.
 The Inspector was informed that the executive management planned a new external risk assessment in 2017.
 The executive management stressed that internal risk assessments take place on an annual basis.
 As one of the key pillars of the control system, the International Bureau directorates are asked to complete risk and control self-assessments.
 The executive management stated that risk mitigation is done through the annual risk and control self-assessments, which since 2016, have been entirely aligned with the structure of the strategic framework.
 In that context, programme managers are asked to assess the risks to the completion of the work proposals under their responsibility.
 In the view of the executive management, this is fully in line with best practices in the United Nations system and the private sector.
-However, considering the overall situation of UPU and the fast-changing environment in which it operates, the Inspector recommends conducting external strategic risk assessments.
+However, considering the overall situation of UPU and the fast-changing environment in which it operates, the Inspector recommends conducting external strategic risk assessments more frequently, as the annual risk and control exercises are based primarily on self-assessments.72